 </script>

-Now that both the backend and frontend are set up, we need to link them so that the frontend can communicate effectively with the backend API.
+Now that both the back end and front end are set up, the next step is to link them so that the front end can communicate effectively with the back end API.

-In the frontend/src/App.vue file, we are already fetching data from the backend using the URL http://localhost:5000/, which is where our Flask backend is running.
+In the frontend/src/App.vue file, you are fetching data from the back end using the URL http://localhost:5000/, where the Flask back end is running.

-Since our Vue.js development server runs on a different port (by default, it’s http://localhost:8080/), we need to configure Vue.js to proxy API requests to the Flask backend during development.
+Since the Vue.js development server runs on a different port (by default, it’s http://localhost:8080/), you need to configure Vue.js to proxy API requests to the Flask back end during development.

 Step 1: Configure Vue.js Proxy